Table of Contents

 In the United States, normal stool frequency ranges from 3 stools per day to 3 stools per week.
 Constipation is the infrequent passage of hard, dry stool.
 Symptoms that persist for more than 2 weeks are considered significant.

 The Iowa criteria of constipation, which covers children at least 2 years of age, includes 2 or more of the following characteristics in the 8 weeks preceding examination:

 - Painful defecation

-- Less than three bowel movements per week
+- Fewer than 3 bowel movements per week

-- History of large sized stools that may obstruct the toilet
+- History of large-sized stools that may obstruct the toilet

 Functional (voluntary) withholding is the most common cause of constipation.

 Functional constipation, as defined by the ROME III classification, requires 2 or more of the following features in a child with developmental age ≥ 4 years and occurring for at least 3 months with onset at least 6 months before diagnosis (with insufficient criteria for a diagnosis of irritable bowel syndrome):

 - Straining in at least 25% of defecations

 - Sensation of incomplete evacuation in at least 25% of defecations